jno3/jno3.github.io/writeups/precious.md

 I get the user flag and put it into the HTB platform and proceed to privilege escalation.

-When I run "sudo -l" as henry, I find out that there's a ruby code that I can run:
+When I run "sudo -l" as henry I find out that there's a ruby code that I can run:

 ```
 henry@precious:~$ sudo -l